thepowerfuldeez/thepowerfuldeez.github.io/content/posts/introduction-to-parallelism/index.md

 ##### Cons:
 - Awful implementation process

-Pro-tip and a reminder: you can crank up gradient accumulation when dealing with those communication constrained problems, and most of the slowdown goes away (i.e. you can train with gradient accumulation=8 (i haven't tried 16, it might work too) and higher lr, and training doesn't diverge).
-So you sync gradients only every grad accum steps.

 Pro tip: you can crank up gradient accumulation for communication-constrained setups, and most of the slowdown goes away (e.g., try gradient_accumulation=8 or 16 and a higher LR).
 You sync gradients only every accumulation step.

 #### ZeRO-3 aka FSDP

-At this stage, we can actually shard the model parameters themselves, not just the optimizer states — but this comes at a cost.
-We would need to all‑gather each model layer during the forward pass and reduce‑scatter gradients during the backward pass.
+At this stage, you actually shard the model parameters, not just the optimizer states or grads — but this comes at a cost which is hard to fully overlap.
+We **all‑gather** each model layer during the forward pass and **all‑gather** model weights + **reduce‑scatter** gradients during the backward pass.
 Things can get messy quickly, especially if you aim to overlap communication and computation and prefetch next layer while processing the current layer.

 {{< figure src="/posts/introduction-to-parallelism/fsdp.svg">}}

 At every layer:
-1. Construct full (unsharded) parameters by calling all-gather
+1. Construct full (unsharded) parameters via **all-gather**
-2. Perform forward pass and store activations
+2. Perform the forward pass and store activations
-3. Offload layer weights and go to the next layer
+3. Offload layer weights and proceed to the next layer
 ---
-During backward:
+During the backward pass:
 1. Load stored activations
-2. Run all-gather model weights again if used by gradient function
+2.	**All-gather** model weights again if required by the gradient function
-3. Obtain full gradient for that layer
+3. Compute full gradients for that layer
-4. Shard gradient and reduce with other ranks via reduce-scatter
+4. Shard the gradients and aggregate across ranks using **reduce-scatter**
-5. Offload full gradient and model weights (if applicable)
+5. Offload full gradients and model weights (if applicable)

-As you can see, we need to store activations for every layer (unless we do something like activation checkpointing, in which case we would compute activations in the backward pass "on-demand") and do a second all-gather for the backward pass.
-Some operations can be overlapped and it's trivial to implement a pre-fetching of next layer while processing the current one with extra used memory cost.
-This is a bit similar to what we've been doing for async DDP but it is also applicable to the forward pass now.
+As you can see, activations must be stored for every layer (unless we do something like activation checkpointing, in which case activations are recomputed on demand during the backward pass).
+A second **all-gather** is typically needed in the backward pass.

+Some operations can be overlapped — for instance, it’s straightforward to prefetch the next layer’s weights while processing the current one, at the cost of additional memory.
+This approach is conceptually similar to what we do in async DDP, but it now extends to the forward pass as well.

-I have no skill to implement FSDP, so no code, you could just use
+I have no skill to implement FSDP properly, so no code, it's easier to just use torch FSDP2 reference implementation:
 ```
 from torch.distributed.fsdp import fully_shard, MixedPrecisionPolicy, FSDPModule
 fsdp_kwargs = {